robbywashere-zz/showcase/README.md

 ## 2-Player Tic Tac Toe App
 - **Source/Demo**: https://codesandbox.io/s/jpq1573mzw
-- Game Logic and state separate from view logic components to satisfy separation of concerns principle
+- Game logic and state separate from view logic components to satisfy separation of concerns principle
 - Separation of concerns uses the Render prop pattern - https://reactjs.org/docs/render-props.html
 - 8 Passing tests, test the rendering of a tic-tac-toe grid as well, the game logic, and the user interactions